|Nutrition Facts (per serving)|

 Some puddings simply never go out of style, and a traditional British rice pudding is one of them.
 This straightforward recipe has been an English supper staple for centuries.

 The homiest of comfort foods, rice pudding cooks low and slow, filling the house with an enticingly sweet aroma.
 It calls for common ingredients you can keep on hand to grab when the mood for a nostalgic dessert strikes.
-Short-grain rice, similar to what you would use for risotto, works best for a thick and creamy dish; it makes for good pudding rice.
-Plan ahead when making rice pudding, as it cooks for 2 1/2 hours and needs 15 minutes or so to stand once you pull it out of the oven.
+Short-grain rice, similar to what you would use for risotto (such as arborio), works best for a thick and creamy dish; it makes for good pudding rice.
+Plan ahead when making this recipe, as it cooks for 2 1/2 hours and needs 15 minutes or so to stand once you pull it out of the oven.

-Top your homemade rice pudding with classic British toppings like roasted rhubarb, poached pears, or high-quality jam.
+Top your homemade rice pudding with classic British toppings such as roasted rhubarb, poached pears, or high-quality jam.
 Or stray from tradition and try caramel sauce, amaretto cherries, or stir in cinnamon and raisins.

 1 tablespoon/25 grams butter, for greasing the dish